DeMolay International: Chapter Little Sis

-A Chapter may also elect other females, who may or may not be a member of Job's Daughters International or International Order of Rainbow for Girls, to be a Little Sis.
 A Little Sis is usually 14–16 years old.
 She generally assists both the Princess and the Sweetheart in their duties.

 Jurisdictional officers

 Each state or jurisdiction holds an annual (or biennial, in some) event known as a Conclave or Convention.
 At this event, the members of the state or jurisdiction may vote on the State Master Councilor (or, in some cases the Provincial Master Councilor / Jurisdictional Master Councilor) and other elected positions.
-Some jurisdictions may elect a Deputy State Master Councilor, Sweetheart, and / or various other positions.
-In same cases, these officers are appointed by the executive officer of jurisdiction.
+Some jurisdictions may elect a Deputy State Master Councilor, Sweetheart, or various other positions.
+In some cases, these officers are appointed by the executive officer of jurisdiction.
 Some jurisdictions may hold a specific event, called Congress, separate and apart from Conclave or Convention to elect their jurisdictional officers and vote on any changes to the jurisdictional by-laws, then install the new officers at their Conclave or Convention.

 Jurisdictional/State Officers are the leaders of their state/jurisdiction.
 They plan, lead, and execute all of the events happening in their state.
 They also serve as a resource for the DeMolays in their state to help them with events, ceremonies, and any other DeMolay related activities.